 do their every-day work, but are less

 skilled staff or training to effectively

 Adequate training and support are key to getting more “bang” for your technology “buck”.
 Staff wasting effort trying to create reports that could be done easily if they had the training are just one example I have run across many times in my nonprofit technology career.

 This issue also relates to examining work processes.
 Why do 6 of the 8 staff in an organization need to enter data from a donation in 8 different places?
 Usually because the organization has not stopped to look at their business processes.
 How many times have I heard “We’ve always done it this way” or “That was how the person before me taught me how to do it”.
 Spending some time making sure you have the best process in place can free up time best spent elsewhere.
 Applying technology to a bad process usually results in a slightly faster bad process, not the significant increase in efficiency that creating intelligent processes can have.

 Nonprofits have limited resources to spend on technology.
 Two of the best ways to improve your return on investment are:

 1. Invest in regular technology training that helps you use the tools in efficient and effective ways

 2. Examine business processes and do your best to eliminate inefficiencies

 There are lots of resources for good training on nonprofit technology.
-Once you identify what the needs are, search through the offeriengs of NTEN, TechSoup Global, Idealware and the many other online (and local!) resources to help you make better use of your technology dollar.
-GIYF (Googling is Your Friend)!
+Once you identify what the needs are, search through the offerings of NTEN, TechSoup Global, Idealware and the many other online (and local!) resources to help you make better use of your technology dollar.

-So let's not be quick to blame the person in the chair for the error, when some training could go a long way to reducing those errors.
-Build those skills and everyone benefits.Read More
+Rather than blaming the person in the chair for the error, know that some training could go a long way to reducing those errors.
+Build those technology skills in your nonprofit and everyone can benefit.Read More

 Whenever I began a new technology consulting project with a nonprofit, one of the first questions I ask is “Do you have a tech plan?”
 That’s because a good plan is the foundation of being strategic and successful with technology.